Chi-Square Test

 = 9.837

-Before you can conclude, you must first determine the critical statistic, which requires determining our degrees of freedom.
+Before you can conclude, you must determine the critical statistic, which requires determining our degrees of freedom.
 The degrees of freedom in this case are equal to the table's number of columns minus one multiplied by the table's number of rows minus one, or (r-1) (c-1).
 We have (3-1)(2-1) = 2.

 This means you have sufficient evidence to say that there is an association between gender and political party preference.